Sphynx, Devon Rex, and Lykoi

 Healthy and Well-Cared Kittens

-Our kittens are thoughtfully raised and come to you between 14 & 16 weeks old, with vet-administered vaccines, deworming, microchip, and a clean bill of health.
+We thoughtfully raise top-quality Lykoi showcats and other show-quality kittens.
+They come to you between 14 and 16 weeks old with vet-administered vaccines, deworming, a microchip, and a clean bill of health.

 Comprehensive Health Care

-We prioritize your kitten's well-being with minimum Two FVRCP vet-administered vaccines, age-appropriate dewormer, FeLV/FIV negative status, negative fecal testing, and normal range blood work.
+We prioritize your show-quality Sphynx kitten's well-being with a minimum of two FVRCP vet-administered vaccines, age-appropriate dewormer, FeLV/FIV negative status, negative fecal testing, and normal range blood work.

 Genuine Registration and Documentation

-Each kitten comes with TICA or CFA registration papers, ensuring their pedigree and authenticity, along with vet documentation and a 30-day FREE pet insurance by TruPanion.
+Each kitten, including our show-quality Sphynx kittens, comes with TICA or CFA registration papers, ensuring its pedigree and authenticity.
+It also comes with vet documentation and 30-day free pet insurance by TruPanion.

 Quality Guarantee

-We stand by the quality of our kittens with a health guarantee against genetic or cognitive defects, as well as HCM & FIP guarantee.
+We stand by the quality of our show-quality Sphynx kittens with a health guarantee against genetic or cognitive defects, as well as an HCM & FIP guarantee.
 Our cattery is HCM scanning, and scans are available upon request.

 Kings & Queens